julienlargetpiet/HTTP_Server/README.md

 - Session cookie, fast verification and deletion with `HashSet<[u8; 32]>`
 - Image, favicon transfer, understanding how browsers will download the images, with good http header inormations

+Note:

+This webapp architecture is based on a SaaS, with a potential paywall to request some work to do internally or to another server with custom API's.

 # Run it

 ```